gowthamreddyde/Linux/owner-ship-permissions.md

 ```
 -rw-rw-r-- 1 centos centos  1483 May 24 13:58 eks-client.sh
 ```
 Above line has total 10 characters.
-First character  shows it is file(-) <br/>
+First character  shows it is file(-) if it is d then it represents directory <br/>
 Next 3 characters denotes permission of user. <br/>
 Next 3 characters denotes permission of group <br/>
 Next 3 characters denotes permission of other <br/>